TheMathWizard/Yoga-Kinect/Kinect Code/README.md

 * Successfully run the program in an operating system for which you want to create the executable application.
 * Install PyInstaller (pip install pyinstaller)
-* Run 'pyinstaller version2.py' to create the application.
+* Run 'pyinstaller version2.py' to generate the executable.
 Refer to http://www.pyinstaller.org/